mmikowski/hi_score/README.md

   $ xhi build && google-chrome build/latest/dist/ex0*.html

 ```
+The `xhi build` command will install vendor assets; setup and patch files for development; configure a development HTTP server; test code with JSLint; check TODO items; run all regression test suites; calculate and report test coverage; minimize, obsfucate, and package a distribution with unique ID, and more.
 Yes, we know the examples are lame.
 We promise to make them more exciting in the future.

 ---
 ## Key benefits